chroli/topcat_daaas_plugin/README.md

 4. Make everything secure by using https rather than http so that noVNC works correctly.

-5. Modify `lang.json` by adding a `DAAAS` JSON where you specify alternative names for the tabs.
+5. Modify `lang.json` by adding a `DAAAS` JSON where you specify alternative names for associated placeholders.
 For example:

 ```
 "DAAAS": {